chung-lab/SCAFE/scripts/README.md

 ```

 ### scafe.workflow.bk.pool [[top]](#0)<a name="6"></a>
-   This workflow process a single sample, from a bulk CAGE bam file to read count per tCRE per sample
+   This workflow pool multiple samples for defining tCRE, starting from ctss files to read count per tCRE per sample

 ```
  Usage: